beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 spend a lot of time to get through the first problem solving steps before you'll even be ready to start coding.

+## What is Python?

+Python is a _programming language_.
+This means it's vaguely readable by humans, and completely readable by a machine.
+(As long as you don't make the tiniest mistake!)
+This is a good combination, since people are bad at reading the actual `1011010100110` code that machines use.
+We use these _higher-level_ langauges to help us get by.

+In this case, another piece of software called the Python _interpreter_ takes the code we write in the Python language and runs it, performing the operations we've requested.

+So before we begin, we need to install the Python interpreter.
+This is one of the most annoyingly painful parts of the whole book, but luckily it only has to be done once.

+Okay, gang!
+Let's get it... over with!

+...I really need to work on the end of that inspirational speech.